HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 There are several factors that can affect the performance of DX in Kubernetes.
 Changes in the number of running nodes, number of pods, and the capacity of individual pods can improve HCL DX performance.
 Any changes should be closely monitored to ensure precise tracking of resource utilization.

 !!!note
-     Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involving the number of concurrent users.
-Refer to the [DX Core tuning guide](../traditional_deployments.md) for further enhancements.
+     For more information on OS tuning, Web Server tuning, JSF best practices, and other performance tuning guidelines and recommendations for traditional deployments, refer to the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md).

 ### Recommendations